VincentLoy/Simple-Tech-Metrics/readme.txt

 == Description ==

-**WP Tech Metrics** is a developer-focused WordPress plugin that provides comprehensive technical metrics about your site.
-It includes detailed information about:
+**WP Tech Metrics** provides a centralized dashboard with technical insights about your WordPress site.
+Designed for developers and administrators, this plugin helps you understand your site’s structure and optimize its performance.

-- Active and inactive plugins, their size, and update availability.
-- Active and inactive themes, including their size and version.
-- Media library insights, such as total size, file count, and largest files.
-- Database metrics, including table sizes and total database size.
-- System information, such as PHP version, memory limit, server type, and disk space.

-Additionally, it provides the ability to export data as CSV files for deeper analysis or archiving.

 == Features ==

-- Dashboard with detailed metrics across multiple categories.
-- Easy-to-read tabbed interface.
+### **Plugins**
+- Lists all plugins with details such as name, version, size, status (active/inactive), and whether updates are available.

+### **Themes**
+- Displays all installed themes with details such as name, version, status (active/inactive), size, and last update date.

+### **Media**
+- Summarizes the uploads folder with total size and file count.
+- Highlights the largest files with their sizes and file paths.

+### **Database**
+- Shows detailed database metrics, including the size of each table, number of rows, and total database size.
+- Includes information on the last update time for each table.

+### **System Information**
+- Provides system metrics such as:
+  - PHP version
+  - Memory limits
+  - Maximum upload size
+  - Server type (e.g., Apache, Nginx)
+  - WordPress version
+  - Disk space usage (total and available)

+### **Export Functionality**
+- Export metrics for each section (plugins, themes, media, database, system) as individual CSV files.
-- Export individual metrics or all metrics as CSV.
+- Export all collected metrics into a single comprehensive CSV file.

-- Supports multilingual translations for global use.
+### **Multilingual Ready**
+- Fully compatible with WordPress translation standards, allowing you to translate all plugin strings using `.po` and `.mo` files.

 == Installation ==